Esther McVey: Secretary of State for Work and Pensions (2018)

 On 8 January 2018, McVey was appointed as Secretary of State for Work and Pensions, a post she held until 15 November 2018 when she resigned over the Brexit deal.
 Labour MP Dan Carden said McVey's appointment "will put fear in the hearts of the vulnerable and disabled.
 The last time McVey was at DWP she was ejected from parliament by the voters of Wirral West."

 In July 2018, it was reported by the head of the National Audit Office (NAO) that McVey had misled parliament over the new Universal Credit scheme by claiming that the NAO report showed that it should be rolled out faster when in fact the report concluded that the roll-out should be paused.
 She apologised to the House of Commons on 4 July 2018 amid calls for her resignation.
-Labour MP Margaret Greenwood said in parliament: "The secretary of state should be ashamed that she has been forced to come to this house again.
+Labour MP Margaret Greenwood (who defeated McVey in her former seat of Wirral West in 2015) said in parliament: "The secretary of state should be ashamed that she has been forced to come to this house again.
 If she misread this report so badly this brings in to question her competence and her judgment.
 If she did read the report and chose to misrepresent its findings, she has clearly broken the ministerial code.
 Either way, she should resign."

 McVey said that there were problems with Universal Credit.
 The Guardian wrote: "Tens of thousands of ESA claimants will receive back-payments of £5,000–£20,000 as a result of what MPs have called a series of 'avoidable' mistakes.
 The DWP was warned of the error as early as 2014, but failed to take action until 2017."

 On 15 November 2018, McVey announced her ministerial resignation over Brexit, following May's publication of the draft proposed deal.
 She was replaced by former Home Secretary Amber Rudd.

 In March 2019, she was criticised, after tweeting a widely discredited claim made in a 2014 newspaper opinion column about the UK, along with other EU states, being forced to join the Euro from 2020, before later deleting it.